wp-plugins/miniorange-2-factor-authentication/readme.txt

 * First version supported with mobile auhthentication for admin only.

 == Upgrade Notice ==

+= 1.2 =
+* Added 2 factor for all users along with forgot phone functionality.

 = 1.1 =
 * Added email ID verification during registration.